Skip to main content

 12. I work for a joint broker-dealer/investment adviser (BD/IA) firm.
 Do we have separate Flex-Funding accounts for registration requests?

-No. A joint BD/IA firm has one shared Flex-Funding account and Web CRD/IARD deducts transactions for BD and IA registration requests from that one account.
-Transactions through Web CRD or IARD can be easily identified in the Activity Details and Fees tabs.
-Funds deposited to the shared Flex-Funding Account will be available for all filings made.
+No. A joint BD/IA firm has one shared Flex-Funding Account, and CRD/IARD deducts transactions for BD and IA registration requests from that one account.
+Transactions through CRD or IARD can be easily identified in the Account Details tabs.
+Funds deposited in the shared Flex-Funding Account will be available for all filings made.

 Accounting Reports